oracle-samples/bysyscall/README.md

 result there is nothing running in userspace aside from the `LD_PRELOAD`ed library to support syscall bypass.

-On the BPF side, a hash map is used to map from a pid to an index in the memory-mapped array of per-task data.
+On the BPF side, a hash map is used to map from a thread tid to an index in the memory-mapped array of per-task data.
 When the user loads the libbysyscall library, the init function finds and `mmap()`s the pinned array map of per-task data.
 It then calls `__bysyscall_init()` with a pointer to a per-thread integer index into the array map.

-The BPF program instrumenting that function calls bpf_probe_write() to write the relevant index and from then on callers of system call wrappers can use that index to retrieve per-task data from the memory-mapped array.
+The BPF program instrumenting that function calls bpf_probe_write_user() to write the relevant index and from then on callers of system call wrappers can use that index to retrieve per-task data from the memory-mapped array.